Sri Circle Maramma Temple

 • The temple is open every day in the morning between 6 AM and 12 PM, and in the evening between 4 PM and 8 PM.

-• It is extremely crowded on Tuesdays and Fridays.
+• It is incredibly crowded on Tuesdays and Fridays.

 Circle Maramma Temple decorated during Navrathri